Nonparametric approximation of conditional expectation operators: Introduction

-As a \emph{nonparametric} counterpart of the given parametric methods, there exist RKHS-based versions where the basis functions are adapted to the data~\citep{WRK15:Kernel,Kawahara2016, Klus2019}.
+As such, the operator $\ko$ is empirically approximated in a wide variety of applied scientific disciplines by performing a projection onto finite-dimensional subspaces of $L^2(\invmeas)$ \citep{ Li76, DiLi91, DJ99, JuKo09, Schmid10, TRLBK14, WKR15, KKS16, KNKWKSN18}.
+That is, given an $n$-dimensional subspace $V_n \subset L^2(\invmeas) \cap L^2(\nu)$ spanned by a dictionary of basis elements, a Monte Carlo quadrature based on observational data is performed on $V_n$ to obtain the empirical finite-rank operator \smash{$\widehat{\ko}_{n}$} as an estimate of the \emph{Galerkin-approximation} $\ko_n := \Pi_{\invmeas,n} \ko \Pi_{\nu,n}$.
+Here, $\Pi_{\invmeas,n}$ and $\Pi_{\nu,n}$ are the the orthogonal projection operators onto $V_n$ acting on $L^2(\invmeas)$ and $L^2(\nu)$, respectively.
+Under the assumption of ergodicity, one typically obtains \smash{$\widehat{\ko}_n \to P_n$} almost surely by some version of Birkhoff's ergodic theorem~\citep{KKS16}.
+From a statistical perpective, these methods can be regarded as \emph{parametric models}, the parameter choice being the fixed basis functions spanning the ansatz space $V_n$.
+By increasing the number of spanning elements, a convergence of the Galerkin approximation $P_n$ to the real operator $\ko$ in only the \emph{strong operator topology} as $n \to \infty$ can generally be obtained~\citep{KoMe18}.
+In practice, the above methods are typically aimed at performing an empirical spectral analysis of $\ko$, i.e., spectral properties of \smash{$\widehat{\ko}_n$} are computed and used as an approximation of the spectral properties of $\ko$.
+It is well-known that most desirable spectral convergence results require a convergence in operator norm~\citep{Chatelin1983}.
+The spectral convergence of the parametric approaches mentioned above is therefore ultimately limited by the pointwise convergence of numerical projection methods~\citep{Hackbusch}.
+As a \emph{nonparametric} counterpart of the given parametric methods, there exist popular RKHS-based versions where the basis functions are adapted to the data~\citep{WRK15:Kernel, Klus2019}.
 For these methods, one may hope that they allow for stronger modes of convergence than the classical projection methods.
 However, it has not been shown yet which object is actually approximated in the infinite-sample limit, as the asymptotics are significantly more complicated in this case.
 Our theory solves this problem and confirms that the overall convergence is stronger than in the parametric case under mild assumptions.
 The strength of this result comes at the price of requiring to restrict the domain of the operator onto an RKHS.
-Whether relevant objects, such as eigenfunctions, of the original operator are contained in this space, is in general an open question.
+Whether relevant objects, such as eigenfunctions, of the original operator are contained in this space, is in general an open question. \end{example}